Melvilasom

 The film does not feature any female characters, except the adopted daughter of Sawar Ramachandran, or songs.
 The entire film was shot inside a room and filming was completed in just nine days.
 Sticking close to the Aristotelian unities, the screen time of an hour and half dovetails perfectly with real time.
 It is widely regarded as one of the defining movies of the Malayalam New Wave.

-Plot

-The film traces the progress of a court martial of a Dalit soldier, Sawar Ramachandran, who has been accused of killing Capt.
-Verma and attempting to kill Capt.
-Kapoor, while on guard duty.
-There are eyewitnesses who have noted that the incident happened in a fit of rage but are clueless about what actually transpired before Ramachandran used his weapon and even Ramachandran has pleaded guilty without being ready to disclose anything else.
-Prosecutor Major Ajay Puri has every intention to set the noose hanging and ready for Ramachandran.
-From the outset, Captain Vikas Roy, who defends the accused, is pessimistic about his chances of saving his client.
-But, still, he is bent on finding the truth behind the incident.
-And the truth is apparently an "eye opener" for the army as well as society.